 January 1st is a national holiday, and in general, it tends to be a quiet day in Mexico.
-Most stores and businesses are closed as folks recuperate from the revelry of New Year's Eve.
+The majority of stores and businesses are closed as folks recuperate from the revelry of New Year's Eve.
 Museums, archaeological sites, and most tourist attractions are open on their regular schedule, though, so you won't have a hard time finding something to do.

 January 6th is Epiphany in the Christian church calendar, and this day commemorates when the three kings (also known as the Magi) visited Jesus bearing gifts.
 Traditionally, this is the day when Mexican children receive presents, which are brought by the three kings rather than delivered by Santa.
-On this day, it is also customary for friends, family members, or colleagues and coworkers to get together and eat Rosca de Reyes, a sweet bread that represents King Herod's crown with figurines of baby Jesus hidden inside.
+It is also customary on this date for friends, family members, or colleagues and coworkers to get together and eat Rosca de Reyes, a sweet bread that represents King Herod's crown with figurines of baby Jesus hidden inside.

 AddressMérida, Yucatan, Mexico

 Mérida, the capital of Yucatan state, is a city with a bustling cultural scene year-round, but never more so than during the annual arts festival when the city is bursting at the seams with cultural events, concerts, theatrical presentations, food tastings, and art exhibits.
 The festival starts off with a procession with hundreds of Trova singers serenading the "loyal and noble" city of Mérida.
 This annual festival coincides with the anniversary of the city's founding on January 6, 1542, on the remains of the ancient Maya city of T'Ho.

 AddressChiapa de Corzo, Chis., Mexico